2022-on Royal Enfield Classic 350 Review: Just enough power, character styling, and quality

 Having since purchased a 2023 Classic myself (Halcyon Grey) after writing the initial review around a year ago, I am constantly inundated with inquisitive pedestrians passing by, who are always surprised to discover a modern numberplate screwed in at the rear.

-Royal Enfield Classic 350 riding on a straight road
+Riding the 2022 Royal Enfield Classic 350 on a straight UK road

 Originally yours for £127.25 a month on HP over three years, with a deposit of £299 and generating a tested 77.7mpg, it’s incredible value to own and run – making it refreshingly obtainable for young A2 licence holders wanting to join the retro brigade.
 It's also proved a hit amongst experienced bikers wanting something more sedate as a second motorcycle, or with those that owned something similar 50- to 60-years-ago, now craving a hot serving of nostalgia.